diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 }
 {% endhighlight %}

-- This means that at one point in time we have two objects (`loadedMesh` and `returnedTempMesh`) that wrap the same OpenGL objects.
+- Because of that copy-construction there is a point in time when we have two objects (`loadedMesh` and `returnedTempMesh`) that wrap the same OpenGL objects.

 - When we exit `LoadMeshFromFile`, `loadedMesh` goes out of scope, which causes the OpenGL objects it wraps to be deleted in its destructor.
 Since `returnedTempMesh` wraps the same OpenGL objects, this means that the objects that `returnedTempMesh` wraps have now been deleted too.

 - Finally, the `teapot` object is copy-constructed from `returnedTempMesh`, which causes it to end up wrapping the already deleted OpenGL objects too.

-So the call to `teapot.render();` will fail because the VAO and the EBO of the teapot have already been deleted by the time we execute it.
+So the call to `teapot.render()` will fail because the VAO and the EBO of the teapot have already been deleted by the time we execute it.

 The root of this problem is the copy constructor and the copy assignment operator that C++ silently generated for us in the `Mesh` class.
 Those methods look like this: